ya01in/docker-pihole-synology/README.md

 ## Description

-Pi-hole is a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) is to create a personal domain name sinkhole to block you from accidentally accessing unwanted domains like advertisements and trackers while browsing the web.
+Pi-hole is a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) that creates a personal domain name sinkhole to block you from accidentally accessing unwanted domains like advertisements and trackers while browsing the web.
 Saving your bandwidth for what you intended.
 It is built with rich features such as DNS client/group management, and a DHCP server if needed.
 Originally designed for Raspberry Pi, but you can set up one using Docker.